kjasmin9/Life4137/part_1/README_pt1.md

 # Part 1 analysis tutorial

 This is a tutorial for miRNA analysis across mammal species.
+Please follow the steps in chronological order for reproducibility purposes.

 Main processes include:
 - Fasta file header string modification